armadillu/ofxTimeMeasurements/ReadMe.md

 #### Colors
-Time samples on the widget list appear in bright color (depending on the thread) if the corresponding code section has just been executed, and they slowly fade to a darker color of the same hue if that section of code is not accessed.
+Time samples on the widget list appear in different colors.
+The first section will always represent times measured in the main thread.
+Following sections show times measured in different threads.
+Time Measurements will appear in a bright color if the corresponding code section has just been executed, and they will slowly fade to a darker color of the same hue if that section of code is not accessed.
+The final fading percentage and the fade speed are customizable.

 ####Customizations